 Almost everyone develops dry, hardened skin on their feet at some point.
 However, if you have corns and calluses that cause pain and interfere with your mobility, contact Kaplansky Foot and Ankle Centers in Columbus and Reynoldsburg, Ohio.
-David Kaplansky, DPM, Isin A. Mustafa, DPM, and Anthony Cozzolino, DPM, and the rest of the team provide expert treatments for corns and calluses to relieve your discomfort.
+David Kaplansky, DPM and Anthony Cozzolino, DPM, and the rest of the team provide expert treatments for corns and calluses to relieve your discomfort.
 Schedule an appointment online or by phone today to learn more.

 If your shoes rub against a specific point on your foot, your skin hardens to protect itself against the friction.
 The hardened skin turns into a corn or a callus and may appear as: